PedroAugusto10500/ProjetoReact/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run backend`

+Start the backend of the project. json-server --watch db.json --port 5000

 ### `npm test`

 Launches the test runner in the interactive watch mode.\